Account settings and security

 *July 11th, 2024*

-Billing quotas forecasting has been released on the Phare platform.
+Billing quota forecasting has been released on the Phare platform.
 This new feature provides greater visibility into your billing quota usage, helping you manage your resources more effectively.

 On your organization billing page, you can now see detailed forecasts of your quota usage.
 This includes predictions based on your current usage patterns, allowing you to plan ahead and avoid service interruptions.